 - Project management tools: Remote companies use tools such as Basecamp and Asana, but there are several others you can use.

-- Share with new hires what you expect from them: the goals for the first 30, 60, and 90 days.
+- Share with new hires your expectations: the goals for the first 30, 60, and 90 days.

 2. Make a Remote Onboarding Checklist